anggakharisma/order-screen/README.md

    ```

    This will start the api server.
-   Check app README.md for more information, like docker usage
+   Check api README.md for more information, like docker usage

 3. Open your browser and visit `http://localhost:3000` to access Spice Republic.